 Initially, when my first book was sent to the publishers, it was rejected by every one of them as I was told that everything was wrong with it.
 It was on a religious topic, which I was told the youth wouldn’t be interested in, and as my book had a modern and different take on religion, the older generation wouldn’t like it.
 I was told that this book had very little chance of success.
 Today, many people tell me that the reason my series has succeeded is that a familiar story has been built in a modern way and that the story is fast paced.
 Marketing activities may have also played a role in its success.
 Most importantly, I believe its success is the blessing of Lord Shiva.

-buy bayer aspirin online uk What are the major lessons that you have learnt as an author after the first book was published?
+аnticipate where to buy calcium carbonate for chalk paint What are the major lessons that you have learnt as an author after the first book was published?

 When you pen a book, write it very honestly and from your heart.
 Writing as a profession is not very lucrative.
 So, if your aim is to make money, then you have to find another profession.
 An author needs to be a pragmatic marketing person and must be closely involved with the marketing of his books and help the publisher make money.